 In the Suez Crisis of 1956, the threat of using nuclear weapons by the Russians was met by a counter-threat from the United States, which many historians believe helped bring that war to a halt.
-Similarly, most experts believe that fear of nuclear weapons use convinced both sides of the Cuban Missle Crisis to reach an agreement.39
+Similarly, most experts believe that fear of nuclear weapons use convinced both sides of the Cuban Missile Crisis to reach an agreement.39

 Then, there is the 1973 Israeli War.
 Early in the fighting, it appeared Israel might lose.
-The Israelis put their nuclear capable missiles on alert (a step the United States, which was shipping Israel arms, noticed and worried might presage nuclear use).
+The Israelis put their nuclear capable missiles on alert (a step the United States, which was shipping Israel arms, noticed and worried it might presage nuclear use).
 When the war quickly turned to Israel's favor, though, the Russians threatened to insert their own troops to protect Egypt and Syria.
 In response, President Nixon put U.S. strategic forces on high alert (DEFCON 3; there's only two more nuclear alert levels - DEFCON 1 and 2).
 The Russians stood down, and the Israelis took guidance from Washington to end their offensive.40

-All of these cases suggest nuclear weapons, and the threat to use them, deterred the worst.
-Yet, for most of the cases above, there are critiques that suggest nuclear persuasion was hardly in play, or that plans to rely on it would have been a mistake.41
+All of these cases suggest nuclear weapons, and their threatened use, deterred the worst.
+Yet, many cases, there are critiques that suggest nuclear persuasion was hardly in play, or that plans to rely on nuclear threats would have been a mistake.41

-More recent history does little to decide this debate.
-In the 1980s, South Africa argued that their nuclear weapons were designed to deter Communist aggression in Angola.42 Others argue that the fate of Muammar Gaddafi and Saddam Hussein would have been different if either of
+In the 1980s, South Africa argued that their nuclear weapons were designed to deter Communist aggression in Angola.42 Others argue that the fate of Muammar Gaddafi and Saddam Hussein would have been different if either of them had actually acquired nuclear weapons.
+Proof of these points, however, is necessarily allusive.